We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - accepts credit and debit cards, as well as Google Pay and PayPal

-- $69 per week for messaging therapy, which includes text, video, and audio messaging
+- $69 per week for unlimited text, video, and audio messaging, 5 days per week

-- $99 per week for live therapy, which includes four 45-minute live sessions per month
+- $99 per week for unlimited messaging 5 days per week, plus four 30-minute live sessions per month

 - $129 per week for live and messaging therapy, which includes text, video, and audio messaging and four 45-minute live sessions per month